ohiofi/code-u-level-2/README.md

 One of the fastest, general-purpose sorting algorithms is Quicksort which randomly divides the work into smaller parts.
 Because it uses randomness, it is non-deterministic.

+Quicksort vs Bubble sort video: [https://www.youtube.com/watch?v=aXXWXz5rF64](https://www.youtube.com/watch?v=aXXWXz5rF64)

 Check For Understanding:
 - A filtering algorithm removes some elements from a dataset.
 Give me an example of how a deterministic filtering algorithm might behave.
 How might a non-deterministic filtering algorithm behave.
 - Give me an example of how you would test a deterministic algorithm.

+Deterministic algorithms usually can be tested with several simple test.

+Non-deterministic algorithms must be tested with MANY repeated test.
+This is known as the Monte Carlo method [https://en.wikipedia.org/wiki/Monte_Carlo_method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
+The more tests you run, the closer you get to the accurate probabilities.
+This is related to the Law of Large Numbers [https://en.wikipedia.org/wiki/Law_of_large_numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers)

 VOCAB